sytexa-julia/docker-kicker/README.md

     "allowFrom": ["IPv6", "IPv4", ...],
     // Docker image + tag
     "image": "docker/image:tag",
+    // Generate dynamic env vars from query string params.
+This is an allowlist; any other query params will be ignored.
+    "queryParamsToEnv": ["SOME_VARIABLE_ENV_VAR"],
     // Startup command
     "cmd": ["command", ...],
     // Docker API Container Create options